An Introduction to the Wild and Wonderful Fox

 Under the Wildlife and Countryside Act 1981 and the Wildlife Order (Northern Ireland) 1985, free-running snares are legal throughout the UK, while self-locking snares are illegal.
 A free-running snare should slacken when the animal stops struggling, while a self-locking snare becomes tighter.
 However, these terms are not clearly defined and a rusted, kinked or knotted snare effectively becomes self-locking.

-Legislation for England and Wales has not been revised recently, but it does provide that snares must be inspected every day and must not be set in a manner calculated to cause bodily injury to any wild animal coming into contact with them.
+Legislation for England and Wales provides that snares must be inspected every day.
+They must not be set in a manner calculated to cause bodily injury to any wild animal coming into contact with them.

 Join Our Fox Loving Community